Global Export Compliance

-Why should I be concerned about export controls in conducting research or other activities at CMU?
+Why should I be concerned about Global Export Compliance in conducting research or other activities at CMU?

 The university campus is diverse and open to students and faculty from many different countries.
 Exporting controlled materials, items, or technology to a foreign country (export) or providing access to export controlled technology in the United States to an unauthorized foreign person (deemed export), could result in severe criminal or civil penalties for the university and the university employee involved in the export.
 Prosecution of an export violation may result in fines of up to $1M and/or a prison sentence of up to 20 years.